vix-4800/Nira/README.md

 The source under `agent/` is organised into two main parts:

 -   `core` - configuration, constants and utility modules.
 -   `agents` - the specialized agents built on top of the core.
+The RouterAgent (Nira) dispatches tasks to these specialists.
 Agent-related tools live in subdirectories of `agent/tools`.

 ## Installation